nolar/kopf/docs/async.rst

     async def create_fn(spec, **_):
         await asyncio.sleep(1.0)

-The async functions are a bit better than the regular functions, since they are executed directly inside of the Kopf's own event loop in the main thread, which makes the full stack trace available for the exception stack traces and IDE breakpoints.
+Async functions have the additional benefit over the non-async ones to make the full stack trace available when exceptions occur or IDE breakpoints are used, since the async functions are executed directly inside of Kopf's own event loop in the main thread.

-The regular synchronous handlers, despite supported for convenience, are executed in the parallel threads (via the default executor of the loop), and can only see the stack traces up to the thread entry functions.
+Regular synchronous handlers, despite supported for convenience, are executed in parallel threads (via the default executor of the loop), and can only see the stack traces up to the thread entry point.

 .. warning::
     As with any async coroutines, it is the developer's responsibility